IRS Form 1098-T

-The IRS Form 1098-T that you received in year 2015 for calendar year 2014 is your notice from RTC that you or the person who claims you as a dependent may be eligible for an Education Tax Credit.
+The IRS Form 1098-T that you received is your notice from RTC that you or the person who claims you as a dependent may be eligible for an Education Tax Credit.
 There is no need to attach the 1098-T form to your tax return.
 Depending on individual circumstances, the amount listed on the 1098-T form may or may not be the correct amount to report on IRS Form 8863, Education Credits.
 It is important that you recalculate your out-of-pocket expenses for tuition to ensure that you receive any tax credit for which you are eligible.
 To claim the tax credit, you must complete IRS Form 8863 and file it with your tax return.

 - Retrieve your 1098T - Tuition Statement